Black/Matrix: Reception

 On release, Famitsu magazine scored the game a 30 out of 40.

+Black Matrix Zero

-Black Matrix ZeroBlack Matrix Zero was released August 30, 2002 for the Game Boy Advance.Black Matrix Zero is set in the same fictional world as the original Black/Matrix game, though hundreds of years prior.
+Black Matrix Zero was released August 30, 2002 for the Game Boy Advance.

+Black Matrix Zero is set in the same fictional world as the original Black/Matrix game, though hundreds of years prior.
 Three divisions of humankind share the same world - white-winged people who are called angels, black-winged people who are called devils, and wingless people.
 Those who have wings have great powers and pay little mind to the wingless ones.
 The angels rule the world via a religious organization called the Prodevon Church, which ensures both the cooperation and ignorance of the wingless people.

 Characters

 Character voices apply to Black/Matrix 00.